neilalexander/vyatta-cjdns/README.md

 #### Identity

 An IPv6 address and a keypair are automatically generated when you create a new cjdns interface.
 The `publickey`, `privatekey` and `ipv6` fields will be automatically populated with these.

-To manually configure your own IPv6 address and keypair (i.e. to bring in an existing keypair from another machine):
+To override the automatically generated keypair and manually configure your own IPv6 address and keypair (i.e. to bring in an existing keypair from another machine):
 ```
 configure
 set interfaces cjdns tun0 publickey xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.k